emacs-lang-dev/spec/README.md

 * Uses Lisp syntax, but makes several step asides in favor of code readability (see "syntax sugar" section).
 * Designed to be embedded into Emacs.
 Can call Emacs Lisp functions.

-# Packages

-All symbols are associated to some package, and exactly one package.

-Files that follow `pkgname~filename` pattern define symbols for `pkgname`.
-Other files and code inside buffers that are not bound to any file define symbols for the global package.

-All files that are intended to be loaded by the Emacs when `import` is met should be under lookup path list.
-Every such path is scanned for filenames.
-This filename knowledge is later used to do a lazy package loading when it is required for first time.

-**TODO**: define how circular dependencies are handled.

 # Syntax sugar

 ## Infix and postfix notations